 Get more information about email marketing for fintech with https://sabpaisa.in/financial-services-industry-email-marketing-customer-retention/

 A user has to choose between a one-minute video and a five-page document.
 Which one do they choose?
 The video, of course.
 Customers are accustomed to receiving quick and snappy communications via Instagram, Snapchat, and YouTube.
-Fintechs in this market have an opportunity that established organisations did not have because they did not cater to the younger generation through the same channel.
+Fintechs in this market has an opportunity that established organizations did not have because they did not cater to the younger generation through the same channel.